rajjitlai/BCA-5th-SEM-2024/NECB/Quiz-Project/ReadMe.md

     - python manage.py migrate
     - python manage.py createsuperuser --username admin

-    Register the app in settings.py by adding this
+    Register the app in project_name\settings.py by adding this
     - INSTALLED_APPS = [
         'myApp'
     ]

     Give a password and press enter
-    Then register the sites in the admin.py, and an example is given below
-        - from django.contrib import admin
+    Then register the sites in the project_app\admin.py, and an example code is given below from django.contrib import admin
-        - from .models import *
+        from .models import *
-        - admin.site.register(Profile)
+        admin.site.register(Profile)
-        - admin.site.register(Category)
+        admin.site.register(Category)
-        - admin.site.register(CategoryInfo)
+        admin.site.register(CategoryInfo)
-        - admin.site.register(Quiz)
+        admin.site.register(Quiz)
-        - admin.site.register(QuestionOptions)
+        admin.site.register(QuestionOptions)
-        - admin.site.register(Leaderboard)
+        admin.site.register(Leaderboard)

     These are the models that have been created in the models.py

 ## Contributors